 A-39.
 An account beneficiary may defer to later taxable years distributions from HSAs to pay or reimburse qualified medical expenses incurred in the current year as long as the expenses were incurred after the HSA was established.
 Similarly, a distribution from an HSA in the current year can be used to pay or reimburse expenses incurred in any prior year as long as the expenses were incurred after the HSA was established.
 Thus, there is no time limit on when the distribution must occur.
 However, to be excludable from the account beneficiary’s gross income, he or she must keep records sufficient to later show that the distributions were exclusively to pay or reimburse qualified medical expenses, that the qualified medical expenses have not been previously paid or reimbursed from another source and that the medical expenses have not been taken as an itemized deduction in any prior taxable year.

-What this means is, you’ll want to set up a health savings account as soon as possible and then save all your receipts.
+This means you’ll want to set up a health savings account as soon as possible and then save all your receipts.
 Better find a big shoebox.

 How To Qualify For An HSA

-When shopping for a health insurance plan for 2018 you will need to find a high-deductible health plan (HDHP) that meets the IRS guidelines.
-This means that the HDHP minimum deductibles must be at least $1,350 for a self-only plan, and $2,700 for a family plan.
-The out-of-pocket maximum cannot exceed $6,650 for self-only coverage and $13,300 for family coverage.
+When shopping for a health insurance plan for 2024 you will need to find a high-deductible health plan (HDHP) that meets the IRS guidelines.
+This means that the HDHP minimum deductibles must be at least $1,600 for a self-only plan and $3,200 for a family plan.
+The out-of-pocket maximum cannot exceed $8,050 for self-only coverage and $16,100 for family coverage.

 Other requirements you need to meet are: